 In 2013, Art+Logic was hired to create a small application which would organize the routes of in-field technicians surveying every joint, valve and fixture at a massive processing location.

 Later that year, LDAR asked Art+Logic to hop on a legacy project that was in need of debugging and refactoring.

 Then, in 2015, LDAR contracted with Art+Logic to build out a massive compliance platform: Chateau.

 Rex Moses recognized that the current solution offerings processing the data his hardware and software were collection were dated and prone to exposing clients to errors worth millions of dollars in fines or, conversely, over-monitoring.
 He had a vision for a feature-rich solution built upon the powerful technologies that would provide clients with replicable reports, unmatched insight and control while remaining flexible and customizable to each client’s particular product’s needs.

 // Goals + Objectives

 However, at the time, people looking for a monitoring platform could choose from only two very poor solutions.
 For all the importance placed on LDAR, the platforms available were written with dated technologies, failed to produce reproducible results and, in one case, relied on a poorly extended version of an application originally used to monitor fire extinguishers.

 The client had a vision for a contemporary, powerful, flexible and full-featured application that would tie together all aspects of LDAR — from building out and applying new rules, to preparing government-ready reports, to tracking and approving repairs, to organizing teams to run onsite analysis and scheduling them so that a user was ensured that adequate monitoring could be completed by the staff on hand at the appropriate times.

-We often hear, at Art+Logic, that an application would “revolutionize” an industry, and many times, that’s hyperbole.
+At Art+Logic, we often hear that an application would “revolutionize” an industry, and, many times, that’s hyperbole.
 In this case, however, this project would actually do just that.